 Share repurchases are the other means by which we return cash to shareholders.
-During the second quarter of 2014, we repurchased 2.3 million shares of our stock (at an average price of \$33.33 per share) and issued .7 million shares.
-For the first half of the year, we purchased 3.9 million shares, and issued 1.7 million shares.
-The number of shares outstanding decreased 2.2 million, to 137.2 million.
-For the full year, we currently expect to purchase between 5 and 7 million shares and to issue approximately 2 million shares via employee benefit plans.
+During the third quarter of 2014, we repurchased .8 million shares of our stock (at an average price of \$34.62 per share) and issued 1.2 million shares, largely for employee option exercises.
+Year-to-date, we have purchased 4.7 million shares, and issued 2.9 million shares.
+Shares outstanding have decreased by 1.8 million in 2014, to 137.6 million.
+For the full year, we currently expect to purchase approximately 5 million shares and to issue approximately 3 million shares through employee benefit plans.

 Consistent with our stated priorities, we expect to use remaining cash (after funding capital expenditures, dividends, and acquisitions) to prudently buy back our stock, subject to the outlook for the economy, our level of cash generation, and other potential opportunities to strategically grow the company.
-We have been authorized by the Board of Directors to repurchase up to 10 million shares each year.
-No specific repurchase commitment or timetable has been established.
+We have been authorized by the Board of Directors to repurchase up to 10 million shares each year, however no specific repurchase commitment or timetable has been established.